- Sermon Notes

-1. God did not leave Isaiah to grovel and implode.
+1. God didn’t leave Isaiah to grovel and disintegrate.

 2. God immediately dispatched one of the seraphim to cleanse Isaiah with a burning coal.

-3. So, grace flowed from God’s throne to Isaiah just as it does to us through Jesus Christ.
+3. This means grace flowed from God’s throne to Isaiah just as it does to us through Jesus Christ.

 Hebrews 4:16, Let us therefore draw near with confidence to the throne of grace, that we may receive mercy and find grace to help in time of need.